 There is much wisdom in the writings that have been preserved and now presented for any who want to mine the riches of Foursquare’s history.
 Amidst the treasure trove are some “Question and Answer” sections on tongues, and divine healing, which highlight the clear, biblical, practical style that exemplified Sister McPherson’s teaching.
 Such articles not only are instructive in content, but also could prove helpful in encouraging believers today to speak with boldness and authority on the foundation of the Scriptures.

-Whether you’re a pastor, a scholar, a student, a historian, a local Foursquare church member or a believer interested in the heritage of one the most vibrant movements in Christianity in the last century, these three volumes capture the voice and legacy of a pioneer of the modern Pentecostal/charismatic movement, and offer insight and instruction to a whole new generation of Christians.
+Whether you’re a pastor, a scholar, a student, a historian, a local Foursquare church member or a believer interested in the heritage of one the most vibrant movements in Christianity in the last century, these five volumes capture the voice and legacy of a pioneer of the modern Pentecostal/charismatic movement, and offer insight and instruction to a whole new generation of Christians.